grackle-project/grackle/doc/source/Python.rst

 .. tip::

-   The high level interface of the `uv python package manager <https://docs.astral.sh/uv/>`__ automatically installs the "dev" dependency-group when you install Pygrackle from source.
+   The high level interface of the `uv python package manager <https://docs.astral.sh/uv/>`__ automatically installs the "dev" dependency-group when you install Gracklepy from source.

 Running the Example Scripts
 ---------------------------